hanswenzel/G4HadStudies/README.md

 # G4HadStudies
-Is a stand alone geant 4 application to calculate hadronic cross sections.
+Is a stand alone geant4 application to calculate hadronic cross sections.

-Prerequisites: Geant 4 and ROOT installed and the runtime properly initialized.
+Prerequisites: Geant4 and ROOT installed and the runtime properly initialized.
 cmake